PulkiD/PreDSLpmo/README.md

 # PreDSLpmo
-A neural network based prediction tool for functional annotation of Lytic Polysaccharide Monooxygenases
+A neural network based prediction tool for functional annotation of Lytic Polysaccharide Monooxygenases PreDSLpmo has been published in Journal of Biotechnology.
+PreDSLpmo: a neural network-based prediction tool for functional annotation of lytic polysaccharide monooxygenases.
+(DOI: https://doi.org/10.1016/j.jbiotec.2019.12.002)

 # Requirements
   - Python v3.5 or above